jhanu-bal2607/Recipe-Finder/README.md

-# Recipe-Finder
+# DishDiscover

 ## Description
-This project showcases the UI/UX design for recipe finder mobile application.
+This project showcases the UI/UX design for DishDiscover(recipe finder) mobile application.
 The design aims to provide an intuitive and engaging user experience.

 ## Design Overview
 - **Landing Page**: The landing page is the first page of the app.